aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 4. Security Hub instances set up in multiple regions to ingest and  rocess security events from Amazon EKS clusters with workloads.
 For instructions on how to automatically deploy Amazon EKS cluster with  arious add-ons please see Example and Documentation in the “Related Content” (see above **NOTE** )

-5. CNCF Falco set up on the Amazon EKS clusters, with logs routed to CloudWatch Logs using FireLens.
+5. CNCF Falco set up on the Amazon EKS clusters, with logs routing to CloudWatch Logs using FireLens.
 For instructions on deployment, please see [below](#deployment-walkthrough):

 6. AWS Cloud Development Kit (CDK) CLI [installed](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install) on